Linaro/lava/doc/lava-image-creation.rst

 Adding to the dispatcher
 ------------------------

+If the board is of a type already known to lava-dispatcher, see :ref:`adding_known_devices`.

 The lava-dispatcher needs to know about a device and how to connect to it.

 Let us take as an example adding a pandaboard.
 You can